Office of Federal Contract Compliance Programs (OFCCP)

 - Can a contractor satisfy its obligation to post a notice informing applicants and employees of their EEO rights by posting the notice electronically?

 - Do the new Section 503 regulations change the contractor´s obligation to conduct a review of physical and mental job qualification standards?

 - Do the new Section 503 regulations require the use of mandatory job listings?

 - What changes do the new Section 503 regulations make to the Section 503 data collection requirements?

 - Do the new Section 503 regulations change the requirement that contractors document the design and implementation of an audit and reporting system for their affirmative action program?

 - Do the new Section 503 regulations change the requirements for conducting outreach and recruitment?

 - How do the new regulations change the Section 503 recordkeeping requirements?

 - Do the new Section 503 regulations update how compliance officers conduct compliance evaluations?

 Compliance Assistance and Education

 - How can I contact OFCCP if I have questions about the new Section 503 regulations?

 - Does OFCCP provide technical assistance for contractors on the new Section 503 requirements?

-- Must OFCCP amend the Scheduling Letter in order to obtain from contractors the data and information required in the new Section 503 regulations?
+- Does the Scheduling Letter request data and information required in the new Section 503 regulations?